karanssh/terminal-doggo/README.md

 # terminal-doggo

-Project still under construction, but the goal is to fetch a random dog from random dog api and push it to a terminal.
+this is a stub that looksup an API endpoint, fetches a jpg from a URL, converts it to ascii and prints it to the terminal.